Explore Lisbon City on a private half-day tour in a van

 Largo do Carmo

-The Largo do Carmo is one of the most beautiful squares in Lisbon.
-You'll learn a lot about the 1755 earthquake (the Carmo church is since that time a ruin), about the aqueduct system and all the fountains and galleries we have in Lisbon or about the 1974 democratic revolution (the last Portuguese dictator was arrested here).
-You’ll have the opportunity to visit the neo-gothic Elevador de Santa Justa (built-in 1902) and to enjoy beautiful views.
+Largo do Carmo is one of the most beautiful squares in Lisbon.
+Here, you can learn about the 1755 earthquake, as the Carmo Church has remained a ruin since that time.
+You can also explore the aqueduct system, as well as the many fountains and galleries throughout the city.
+Additionally, this square is significant for the 1974 democratic revolution, where the last Portuguese dictator was arrested.
+Don’t miss the chance to visit the neo-gothic Elevador de Santa Justa, built in 1902, and enjoy the stunning views it offers.

 • 2

-The neo-Gothic Santa Justa Elevator is the most popular viewpoint in Lisbon downtown.
-It’s Lisbon’s only vertical street lift, built-in 1902.
-It was designed by Raul Mésnier, Gustave Eiffel’s apprentice.
+The neo-Gothic Santa Justa Elevator is the most popular viewpoint in downtown Lisbon.
+It is the only vertical street lift in the city, built in 1902.
+Designed by Raul Mésnier, an apprentice of Gustave Eiffel, it showcases stunning architecture.

 • Chiado (Pass by)

 The Chiado district is the most popular and expensive area in old town Lisbon.
-Here you can find, no only nice viewpoints, but also old cafes and bookstores, boutiques, grand theaters, etc.
+Here, you can find not only nice viewpoints, but also old cafés, bookstores, boutiques, grand theaters, and much more.

 Admission ticket free